TG-AI/filetolink/README.md

-# Telegram File To Link Generation Bot
+# Telegram File To Link Generation Bot by ai
 A Telegram bot that can stream Telegram files to users over HTTP.

 ## Setup